-The Auto Fund operates 20 claims centres and six salvage centres in 13 communities across the province.
-The Auto Fund's business operation is restricted to the Province of Saskatchewan and is operated from SGI's head office located in Regina, Saskatchewan.
+The Auto Fund operates 18 claims centres and six salvage centres in 13 communities across the province.
+The Auto Fund's business operation is restricted to the Province of Saskatchewan and is operated from SGI's head office and Regina's Operations Centre located in Regina, Saskatchewan.